konstellation-io/kdl-project-template/README.md

 ### Data for testing

 Integration tests (and some unit tests) require the existence of a dataset to be able to run.
-This temporary dataset is provided to such tests through the use of a test fixture defined in `conftest.py`, and is eliminated by the same fixture after the test is executed.
+This temporary dataset is provided for such tests through the use of a test fixture defined in `conftest.py`, and is eliminated by the same fixture after the test is executed.
 The fixture is passed to any test as a function argument, as seen in the following example (from KDL Project Template):

 ```python